There are many reasons why your AC system freezes up.

 - Slack fittings

 How long your system has been working and the spot of the leak determine whether you should repair or replace your AC system.

 Filthy evaporator coil—Over time, the evaporator coil attracts dirt and causes troubles similar to a dusty filter.
 You’ll gradually receive lower airflow until your unit freezes or stops cooling.
 You’ll need to get in touch with Service Experts Heating & Air Conditioning to repair the issue.

 Defective blower motor or relay—A blower motor running at an incorrect speed or not working at all can result in freezing.
 It could also be irregular, running at top speed and decelerating after it heats up.
 Or a relay could cause it to start one time and not the next.
 In either state, you will need to call Service Experts Heating & Air Conditioning to fix the problem.

-Requesting yearly AC maintenance or heat pump maintenance might help you avoid this problem.
+Requesting yearly AC maintenance might help you avoid this problem.
 Our pros will meticulously inspect and clean your unit, which often allows us to locate little problems before they cause huge problems.